shadi-fsai/modeluniversity/README.md

 # ModelUni

-This project creates the training and testing/eval artifacts to train a small Llama model with.
+ModelUni is a tool for generating synthetic training data and evaluating language models in educational contexts.

-It synthetically generates training and testing data using llama3.3 70B by creating a curriculum and varying difficulty questions.
+This project creates training, testing, and evaluation artifacts to train a small Llama model.
+It synthetically generates training and testing data using llama3.3 70B by creating a curriculum and questions of varying difficulty.

-The test questions are multiple-choice, evals are done by asking the small model to pick the right answer and comparing for equality.
+Test questions are multiple-choice; evaluations compare the model’s chosen answer for equality.

 ## Installation